-Should I add fertilizer to my potatoes?
+Should I add fertiliser to my potatoes?

 Side-dressing the potatoes with fertilizer when they are 4 to 6 inches tall and ready to be hilled is also standard practice.
 This means sprinkling a narrow band of fertilizer along the row of potatoes and working it into the soil with a hoe or other garden tools before mounding the soil around the base of the potatoes as you hill them.